L-Lainio/l-lainio/README.md

 ### Full-Stack Developer | Data Security & Tax Professional

 I am a developer who bridges the gap between complex financial compliance and modern web technology.
-With a background as a **PTIN-registered tax professional**, I bring a "Security-First" mindset to software development, specializing in the handling of sensitive PII (Personally Identifiable Information) and secure data management.
+With a background as a PTIN-registered tax professional, I bring a "Security-First" mindset to software development, specializing in the handling of sensitive PII (Personally Identifiable Information) and secure data management.

 ---